manassaloi/manassaloi.github.io/_posts/2025-03-10-google-agentic-future.markdown

 Google, with its integrated workspace, massive context windows, and search capabilities, has everything needed to make this vision a reality.
 The question isn't if this will happen, but when - and which companies will be quick enough to adapt.

 As these agentic systems mature, the productivity gains will be enormous.
 The companies that embrace this shift earliest will have a significant competitive advantage.
 And based on what I'm seeing, Google is perfectly positioned to lead the way.

+P.S Yes, Microsoft can build this too.
+Eventually OpenAI might also figure out long context, and Microsoft has a product suite like Google.
+Since I have always used Google suite, this was more about how I see my workflow evolving.